senseye-inc/ios_take_home/README.md

 Item | Expected Soltuion | Max Points
 --- | --- | ---
 UI/UX | UI should be intuitive, without any obvious bugs.
 Extra points can be given for exceptional UI. | 30 Code Quality | Is the code of good quality?
 Is the logic seperated out into distinct files?
 Are variable names clear?
 Can it be unit tested?
-How do the handle default conditions? (i.e username not configured)| 30
+How does it handle default conditions? (i.e username not configured)| 30
 Submission Description | Was the description in the submission thorough?
 If it were a PR description would it be particularly useful? | 20
 Ontime, submitted well | Was the assignment submitted on time?
 Was it submitted as per the guidelines? | 20